 What is micafungin (Mycamine)?

-Micafungin is an antifungal antibiotic that fights infections caused by fungus.
+Micafungin is an antifungal medication that fights infections caused by fungus.

-Micafungin may also be used for other purposes not listed in this medication guide.
+Micafungin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of micafungin (Mycamine)?